 JACKSON CHAPEL, TEXAS.
 Jackson Chapel, off Farm Road 59 ten miles southwest of Athens in southwestern Henderson County, was first settled by John and Elizabeth Wafer Jackson, who in 1854 moved to the area from Mississippi.
 At one time there was a combination church and school at the site, but by the mid-1930s only an abandoned school building and a few houses remained.
 In the early 1980s there were still a few scattered houses in the area, among them Jackson's original dogtrot house.

 BIBLIOGRAPHY:Old Homes of Henderson County (Athens, Texas: Henderson County Historical Commission, 1982).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "JACKSON CHAPEL, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrjsf), accessed November 26, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "JACKSON CHAPEL, TX," accessed November 14, 2018, http://www.tshaonline.org/handbook/online/articles/hrjsf.